huan/docker-wechat/README.md

 Modify it whatever you want to fulfill your needs.

+## Versioning

+The docker image has two schema of the versioning:

+1. `X.Y.Z.a`: This is for the WeChat PC Windows Client version
+    1. `zixia/wechat:2.7.1.85`: WeChat 2.7.1.85
+    1. `zixia/wechat:2.8.0.112`: WeChat 2.8.0.112
+1. `x.y`: This is for the docker image version.
+    1. `zixia/wechat:0.2`: docker-wechat version 0.2

 ## Known Issues

 - [ ] WeChat 2.8.0.x can not send big images/files ([#341](https://github.com/huan/docker-wechat/issues/31))